 - If available, activation or modifications of IMS supplementary services shall be reported to LEMF.

-5.8.6 Delivery requirements for messaging
+7.6 Messaging

 The 3GPP network shall be able to support the separate delivery of intercept information (IRI or IRI/CC) for messaging services, to the LEMF from other targeted services.
 This requirement is applicable for the following messaging services: